tomerfiliba-org/rpyc/docs/docs/async.rst

 timed()
 -------
-:class:`timed <rpyc.utils.helpers.timed>` allows you to set a timeout for a synchronous invocation.
+:class:`~rpyc.utils.helpers.timed` allows you to set a timeout for a synchronous invocation.
 When a ``timed`` function is invoked, you'll synchronously wait for the result, but no longer than the specified timeout.
-Should the invocation take longer, a :class:`AsyncResultTimeout <rpyc.core.async.AsyncResultTimeout>` will be raised.
+Should the invocation take longer, a :class:`~rpyc.core.async.AsyncResultTimeout` will be raised.

 Under the hood, ``timed`` is actually implemented with ``async``: it begins dispatches the operation, sets a timeout on the ``AsyncResult``, and waits for the response.